binygal/binygal/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on stuff at work [@Gamitee](https://gamitee.com/) and some silly side projects.
+- 🔭 I’m currently working on stuff at work [@Monday](https://monday.com/) and some silly side projects.
-- 🌱 I’m currently learning architecture.
-- 👯 I’m looking to collaborate on any interesting JS project.
-- ⚡ Fun fact: I love helping people, just feel free to AMA.
+- Love discussing and forming architecture and all stuff stable code.